opencomputeproject/SAI/doc/SAI-Proposal-FRR.md

 If the referred object fails, then the switch marks the next hop as FAILED and does not use it for forwarding.
 If the next hop group is a Protection type and there is a backup next hop available in the group, then it is no longer STANDBY, but FORWARDING and is used to forward traffic.

-Note that this feature can be used in non FRR cases.
-For example, specifying a port number will accelerate removing failed next hops from an ECMP group.

 ### SAI SWITCH